zenml-io/zenml/examples/slack_alert/README.md

 ### ❓ Common Errors

-If you experience trouble running `run_ask.py`, where the script halts and seems to wait for a message from a slack channel but in the first place does not send anything to the slack channel, please refer to this [issue](https://github.com/zenml-io/zenml/issues/1364).
+If you experience trouble running `run_ask.py`, where the script halts and seems to wait for a message from a Slack channel but in the first place does not send anything to the Slack channel, please refer to this [issue](https://github.com/zenml-io/zenml/issues/1364).

 Short fix is to ensure that the alerter is configured with the right `slack_token` (See [prerequisites](#-prerequisites)).